Forestry

 The call for proposals:

-If you are unsure about the fit of your application to the scope of the call, please contact us beforehand.
+If you are unsure about the fit of your application to the scope of the call after reading the call for proposals, please send an abstract to info@veluxstiftung.ch and state the reasons why you think your project fits the call.

 Projects we do not fund